inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

    :align: center

-- Enable scale-based rendering by clicking on the checkbox :gulabel:`Scale dependent visibility` then change the value in “Maximum” to 1:10 and “Minimum” to 1:100000
+- Enable scale-based rendering by clicking on the checkbox :guilabel:`Scale dependent visibility` then change the value in “Maximum” to 1:10 and “Minimum” to 1:100000

 .. image:: /static/training/beginner/qgis-inasafe/image88.*